-If you’re looking for a preschool for Baby, of course you’re looking for one that will help her start to get used to schoolroom routines, get to know a big group of her peers as well as lay a solid foundation for her future education.
+If you’re looking for a preschool for Baby, of course you’re looking for one that will help them start to get used to schoolroom routines, get to know a big group of their peers as well as lay a solid foundation for their future education.

 When you’re in an area where there is a wide range of preschools, the options can feel overwhelming.
 One clue that can help you figure out which school is right for your family is to look at the school’s underlying philosophy, and try to work out how that philosophy will work for your little one’s specific personality.

 Developed by Maria Montessori in 1907, the Montessori system of education is designed to adapt to the child’s stages of development, rather than the other way around.

 Preschoolers are encouraged to think creatively, to work independently, and to figure things out on their own.
 Montessori preschools work towards these goals by providing toys, activities, and opportunities to encourage this kind of thinking.
 Learning through play, especially at this age, is one of the main tenets of this philosophy.